 For non-emergencies, such as the routine reporting of criminal behavior, or general questions about safety and security, call the Department of Public Safety at (734) 763-113.
 DPS professionals can help assess the situation and determine what other notification or action is necessary.
 Information on potential criminal activity may also be reported anonymously by calling the University’s Anonymous Tip Line at 1-800-863-1355.

-If you have questions about safety related to facilities, hazardous activities, or your work, contact the Department of Occupational Safety and Environmental Health (OSEH).
+If you have questions about safety related to facilities, hazardous activities, or your work, contact the Department of Environmental, Health & Safety (EHS).
 See the separate compliance resource page on OSEH for more specific information and contacts (including Dearborn and Flint contacts).

 For legal assistance or advice relating to public safety issues, contact Dave Masson in the Office of the General Counsel.
 For legal questions relating more specifically to public health reporting or issues, contact the Health System Legal Office.